Skip to main content

 AI Engineering

-DeepSeek V4 is targeting the last two weeks of April 2026 for launch.
-It will have roughly 1 trillion total parameters, a 1 million token context window, native multimodal support across text, images, video, and audio, and it will run on Huawei's Ascend 950PR processor.
+DeepSeek V4 shipped in April 2026.
+It has roughly 1.6 trillion total parameters, a 1 million token context window, native multimodal support across text, images, video, and audio, and it runs on Huawei's Ascend 950PR processor.
 Not NVIDIA.
 Not AMD.
 Huawei.

 Reuters confirmed the chip detail on April 3.
 According to The Information, DeepSeek deliberately gave Chinese chipmakers early optimization access while denying NVIDIA and AMD that window.
 That decision turns V4 from a model launch into a geopolitical statement about the future of AI compute infrastructure.

 V4 uses a Mixture-of-Experts (MoE) architecture.
-The full model contains roughly 1 trillion parameters, but only 32 to 37 billion activate for any given token.
-This is the same approach DeepSeek used with V3, which had 671 billion total parameters.
+V4-Pro contains roughly 1.6 trillion total parameters, but only about 49 billion activate for any given token (V4-Flash is 284B total / 13B active).
+This is the same approach DeepSeek used with V3.2, which had 671 billion total parameters.

 The practical effect: inference costs stay roughly flat even as the model gets dramatically larger.
-You get the capability of a trillion-parameter model while only paying for the compute of a 37-billion-parameter one.
+You get the capability of a 1.6-trillion-parameter model while only paying for the compute of a 49-billion-parameter one.
 That is why DeepSeek's pricing has been consistently aggressive.
 They are not subsidizing cheap prices.
 The architecture is genuinely cheaper to run.

 For comparison, nobody outside OpenAI and Anthropic knows exactly how many parameters GPT-5.4 or Claude Opus 4.5 use.
 But their API pricing tells the story: